Thomas Slack, Private 11179, 8th Battalion, Cheshire Regiment

 The deceased soldier wrote home regularly, and in his last letter… made sympathetic references to the death of Private Wilfred Brough, of Buckley Street, a comrade in the 8th Cheshires.
 Private Slack has four cousins serving in the Army.

 Private Thomas Slack has no known grave and is commemorated on Panel Ref.
 14 and 62 of the Basra Memorial, Iraq.
-The Commonwealth War Graves Commission holds casualty details for Private Thomas Slack.
+The Commonwealth War Graves Commission holds casualty details for Private Thomas Slack, and he is listed on the Imperial War Museum’s Lives of the First World War website.